The author begins with these three production abstractions...

 the title "Imperitor" which means leader.
 It is from this word that we end up with "Empire"

-I first read this book in 1970 but 40-years later someone mentioned this title at a party which prompted me to give it a
+I first read this book in 1970, then 40-years later, I overheard a discussion of this book at a party which prompted me to give it a second read, just for

 On top of that, since this is book neither qualifies as a work of science or religion, then we are forced to default to philosophy.

-It should goes without saying that changes in one's brain will not be transferred into an afterlife.
+It should goes without saying that changes in one's brain will not be transferred into an afterlife (if there is such a thing)

-pursuit of logic" from "Star Trek" or two popular examples
+Vulcan pursuit of logic" from "Star Trek" are two popular examples of many).

 I'm a melancholy man, that's what I am; All the world surrounds me, and my feet are on the ground; I'm a very lonely